siraug/Prostate-Cancer-Prediction-With-OmniXAI/README.md

 - symmetry: A measure of the quality of symmetry.
 - fractal_dimension: A combined measure representing both compactness and symmetry.

+## Code Implementation

+Google Colab was used to implement this project.
+At the initial stage, the necessary packages were installed on Google Colab.
+The packages installed are omnixai, dash and interpret.
+Dash is a Python framework used to build data visualization dashboards.
+Omnixai and interpret are the packages containing the libraries needed for the usage of the OmniXAI framework.
+Once the packages had been installed, the needed libraries for the tabular data predictions were installed.
+These libraries also included LIME and SHAP explainers from the selected integrated frameworks.
+The prostate cancer tabular dataset was uploaded to Google Colab and imported using the file directory on Google Colab.

 ## Usage
 You can utilize this dataset for various purposes, such as: